 Not only does this practice keep you mindful of showing kindness, you'll automatically think of clarifying questions to ask that help keep the conversation going and keep the focus on the values being communicated.

 However, we are all guilty of letting our minds wander or finding ourselves genuinely uninterested in what someone is saying.
 In these situations, you miss portions of dialogue and can easily get caught not following along.

 You can detect when you’re only half-listening if:

 If any of these things are happening, do your best to pull yourself back into the present with your conversation partner.

 Mindfulness grows with intentional practice and this is the key component in being etiquette-fully aiming to be a good conversationalist.

 What is often underestimated in conversation?
 Small talk!

 Small talk is the bridge between you and another person.
 The beauty of it is that it’s commitment-free.

 Here’s how it works:

-It takes some practice, but it’s the perfect way to meet new people, engage someone you’ve wanted to talk with, or establish common ground before a segue into a deep conversation subject.
+It takes some practice, but it’s the perfect way to meet new people, engage someone you’ve wanted to talk with, and establish common ground.

 Sometimes what stands out are differences, yet always looking for the common ground is a pillar of being a good conversationalist.